adobe-research/spindle/README.md

 as [Hadoop MapReduce][mapreduce], [Apache Spark][spark],
 [Apache Drill][drill], and [Cloudera Impala][impala].

-**Spindle is a research-based distributed analytics query engine built with Spark.**
-Spark claims 100x speedups over MapReduce for in-memory processing.
+Spark is part of the [Apache Software Foundation][apache] and claims speedups up to 100x faster than Hadoop for in-memory processing.
+Spark is shifting from a research project to a production-ready library, and academic publications and presentations from the [2014 Spark Summit][2014-spark-summit] archives several use cases of Spark and related technology.
+For example,
+[NBC Universal][nbc] presents their use of Spark to query [HBase][hbase] tables and analyze an international cable TV video distribution [here][nbc-pres].
+[Telefonica CBP][telefonica] presents their use of Spark with [Cassandra][cassandra] for cyber security analytics [here][telefonica-pres].
+[ADAM][adam] is an open source data storage format and processing pipeline for genomics data built in Spark and [Parquet][parquet].

+Even though people are publishing use cases of Spark, few people have published experiences of building and tuning production-ready Spark systems.
+Thorough knowledge of Spark internals and libraries that interoperate well with Spark is necessary to achieve optimal performance from Spark applications.

+**Spindle is a prototype Spark-based web analytics query engine designed around the requirements of production workloads.**
+Spindle exposes query requests through a multi-threaded HTTP interface implemented with [Spray][spray]
+Queries are processed by loading data from [Apache Parquet][parquet] columnar storage format on the
+[Hadoop distributed filesystem][hdfs].

-This project contains the full Spindle implementation with benchmarking scripts to tune Spindle and Spark for maximum performance.
+This repo contains the Spindle implementation and benchmarking scripts to observe Spindle's performance while exploring Spark's tuning options.

 # Demo
 We used Spindle to generate static webpages that are hosted statically [here][demo].
-Unfortunately, the demo is only meant for illustrative purposes and is not running Spindle in real-time.
+Unfortunately, the demo is only for illustrative purposes and is not running Spindle in real-time.

 ![](https://git.corp.adobe.com/amos/spindle/raw/master/images/top-pages-by-browser.png)